MBTA Communities Multifamily Zoning Law

-Massachusetts faces a core challenge in creating adequate housing to support young families, workers, and an aging population.
+Massachusetts faces a core challenge to create adequate housing to support young families, workers, and an aging population.

 Massachusetts has among the highest, and fastest growing, home prices and rents of any state in the U.S.

-To address climate change, the MBTA Communities law will not only help build more housing but it specifically targets building new homes near transit to reduce emissions from driving.
+To address climate change, the MBTA Communities law specifically requires that towns update their zoning code to allow more people to live near transit to reduce carbon emissions from driving.